NFL DFS picks, lineup advice, strategy for Eagles vs. Giants on Thursday Night Football

 Part of Kaylor's optimal NFL DFS strategy also includes rostering Giants running back Cam Skattebo.
 The former Arizona State standout has burst onto the NFL scene as a rookie in 2025.
 His opportunities have grown in part because of injury to incumbent back Tyrone Tracy Jr., but he has made it hard for the Giants to keep him off the field nonetheless.

 Skattebo enters Week 6 with 63 carries for 240 yards and two rushing touchdowns.
 He's added 18 catches for 143 yards on 22 targets.
 His bruising running style and pass catching ability make him a dynamic threat in the red zone.
+This is also a plus-matchup for Skattebo as the Eagles have allowed the eighth-most Fantasy points to opposing running backs this season.
 You can see the rest of Kaylor's NFL DFS picks here.

 New users can see the latest FanDuel promo code to get $300 in bonus bets at FanDuel if your $5 bet wins: